 For about a decade, this was a favorite product among sugar-free consumers.
 And it was pretty darn impressive.
 It ranked #2 on this list, and hit the sweet spot for softness and close to normal flavor.
 But then, they messed with perfection.
-No one really knows why, because the new formula is just terrible.
 The consumer reviews on our site plummeted, so I bought a pint to see if it really was that bad.
 We had two dairy consumers and two dairy-free consumers in our taste test, and all of us made a horrible face on first bite.
 The taste wasn’t what we remembered, and the consistency was quite hard.

 - Sweeteners: acacia gum, erythritol, monk fruit extract, stevia